visualengineers/reflex/tools/gestenrecorder/README.md

 # Gestenrecorder

 Redesign and reimplementation of emulator tool for recording and replaying complex gestures.
 Aimed to facilitate app development and testing for Elastic Displays.
-Part of lecture `Projektseminar Summer 2024` @ University o Applied Sciences, Dresden.
+Part of lecture `Projektseminar Summer 2024` @ University of Applied Sciences, Dresden.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.2.